 scheme map means the map or set of maps referred to in regulation 9(1) that are designated as the scheme map for a local planning scheme.

-Note:
+Note for this regulation:

 Note the Electronic Transactions Act 2011 section 9 in relation to information that is to be given in writing.